bihealth/WiPP/documentation/USERGUIDE.md

 ***

-The `algorithms` block gives you the opportunity to define the peak picking algorithms you want to use.
+The `algorithms:` block gives you the opportunity to define the peak picking algorithms you want to use.
 Currently, two algorithms are available (XCMS CentWave and MatchedFilter), and you can choose to use either or both of them by setting them to `True` or `False`.

 ***

-The `default_config` parameters block allows you to set the path where the default algorithm parameters are stored.
+The `default_configs:` parameters block allows you to set the path where the default algorithm parameters are stored.
 Unless you are making your own changes to the tool, you can leave this section as it is.

 ***

+Finally, parameter block
+"""
+merging:
+  RT_tol:
+"""
-Finally, the `RT_tol` parameter in the `merging` parameter block is the time tolerance given in second for peaks detected in the same sample with different parameters/algorithms to be considered the same and reported as one.
+is the time tolerance given in second for peaks detected in the same sample with different parameters/algorithms to be considered the same and reported as one.
 The default value is `0.2`.

 ***

 <a name="tr-params"></a>
 ### Training data parameters

-The `training_data-general` block allows you to define the location of your `training_samples` as a relative path from your `Input_folder` directory.
+The `training_data-general` block allows you to define the location of your `training_samples` as a relative path from your `input_folder` directory.
 The second parameter is the number of `plots_per_samples` to be generated, these plots will then be used for manual annotation and generation of the training dataset.
 The default value is `200`.

 Within the `training_data-params` parameter block, you can specify the algorithm parameters you would like to use to generate your training data by defining a list for every entry.
 The possible combinations will be automatically evaluated by **WiPP** and used to generate the training dataset.
 The default values give a wide range of parameter sets and should fit most data.

 > ### Note
 > The more parameters you set, the longer it will take to run!
 Consult your MS expert to make an informed decision on the best parameter range to run.